universalmind303/emailservice/README.md

 Note regarding AWS.
 - you will only be able to send to verified emails while you are in sandbox mode.

+the default failover is aws.
+if you wish to use the gmail failover, you simply need to edit one line of code in `server.js`

+line 38:

+change

+`app.use('/api/failover', failoverAws)`

+to

+`app.use('/api/failover', failoverGmail)`

 ## Client

 I built a very simple ui to demonstrate the email service as well